US STOCKS-Wall Street rebounds after virus-related sell-off

 "Now you're starting to see there is some optimism when you listen to the President, when you listen to the Pfizer CEO.
 The Omicron panic is easing, and we're into a period of wait and see."

-Vaccine makers such as Pfizer PFE.N, its partner BioNTech 22UAy.DE and their rivals Moderna MRNA.O and Johnson & Johnson JNJ.N said Monday they are working on vaccines that specifically target Omicron in case their existing shots are not effective against the variant. nFWN2SK0VH]
+Vaccine makers such as Pfizer , its partner BioNTech and their rivals Moderna and Johnson & Johnson said Monday they are working on vaccines that specifically target Omicron in case existing shots are not effective against the variant.

 "It's not like the start of the pandemic all over again," said Carol Schleif, deputy chief investment officer for the BMO family office in Minneapolis who also noted that after Friday's knee-jerk reaction, investors have been trained this year to buy the dip.
 "People are willing to just take a deep breath and try to reassess, be a little more patient."

-Among the S&P's 11 major sectors, technology .SPLRCT led the percentage gains.
-Amazon.com AMZN.O and Tesla Inc TSLA.O rose, helping to boost the consumer discretionary sector .SPLRCD with investors viewing Friday's losses as a cue for bargain-hunting on high-value tech names.
+Among the S&P's 11 major sectors, technology was the leading percentage gainer, up 2.6%, followed by the consumer discretionary sector , which closed up 1.6%, with boosts from Amazon.com and Tesla Inc .

-While the Dow .DJI advanced, it underperformed its peers with pressure from Merck & Co Inc MRK.N, which extended losses from Friday.
-Updated data from a study of its experimental COVID-19 pill showed lower efficacy in reducing risk of hospitalization and deaths than previously reported.
+Other big boosts from single stocks in the S&P came from Microsoft and Apple Inc , which gained ground after HSBC raised its price target for the iPhone maker.

-Twitter Inc TWTR.N lost ground after the social media firm said CEO Jack Dorsey will step down and be succeeded by Chief Technology Officer Parag Agrawal.
-Dorsey had been in the unusual position of having the CEO job of two major technology companies, the second being digital payments firm Square Inc SQ.N.
+While the Dow advanced, it underperformed its peers with pressure from Merck & Co Inc , which closed down 5.4%.
+The drugmaker extended losses from Friday when updated data from a study of its experimental COVID-19 pill showed lower efficacy in reducing risk of hospitalization and deaths than previously reported.

-Advanced Micro Devices AMD.O rose after a report that electric-car maker Tesla has started using a new AMD chip in Model Y vehicles in China.
+Britain said it would offer a COVID-19 booster vaccine to all adults and give second doses to children aged between 12 and 15, in light of concern about the spread of the Omicron variant.
+It also said Moderna and Pfizer vaccines were the preferred boosters.

-Other big boosts from single stocks in the S&P came from Microsoft MSFT.O and from Apple Inc AAPL.O, which gained ground after HSBC raised its price target on the iPhone maker's stock.
+After the U.S. market close, the U.S. Centers for Disease Control and Prevention said everyone aged 18 years and older should get boosters six months after Pfizer or Moderna COVID vaccines or two months after a Johnson & Johnson shot.

-(Additional reporting by Ambar Warrick, Devik Jain in Bengaluru, Sinéad Carew and Kevin Buckland in New York, Editing by Dan Grebler)
+On U.S. exchanges, 11.13 billion shares changed hands on Monday compared with the 10.84 billion average for the last 20 sessions.
+(Additional reporting by Ambar Warrick, Devik Jain in Bengaluru, Sinéad Carew in New York and Kevin Buckland in Ottawa, Editing by Dan Grebler) ((sinead.carew@thomsonreuters.com;)) Keywords: USA STOCKS/ (UPDATE 6)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.